greghaynes/SyslogProcessor/README.md

 * msgid - A numeric ID for the message
 * msg - Message data

 Additionally, filters can be marked as not disjunctive (making them conjunctive).
 By default filters are disjunctive.
 When in disjunctive form, the filters can be thought of as a list of boolean values (whether the filter matches the message) or'd together.
 When in conjunctive form the filters are combined using and's.
+When in disjunctive form a filter set to None represents a filter which matches no values.
+When in conjunctive form a filter set to none represents a filter that matches all values.

 Configuration